Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 Work in detail

-Well-established work is possible with:
+Well-established work is possible if you have:

 • washing machine